 The tough part – falling asleep

-I would just like to start with saying that crying is a normal way of communication for a baby.
+I would just like to start by saying that crying is a normal way of communication for a baby.
 But there is a huge difference between crying, winging and screaming.
-Sometimes we pick up our little ones too quick and we don’t realise that if we had left them another few minutes they would have self settled themselves.
+Sometimes we pick up our little ones too quick and we don’t realise that if we had left them another few minutes they would have self-settled themselves.

-It is important for your little one to learn to self settle.
+It is important for your little one to learn to self-settle.
 Babies are nocturnal in the womb so sleeping has to be learned.
-The best way to do this even as a baby is establishing a clear bedtime routine.
-An example is bath, milk, book, a little singing and soothing for babies (make sure it is soothing and relaxing, singing ‘We will rock you’ will not help your little one soothe) and then bed.
+The best way to do this even as a baby is to establish a clear bedtime routine.
+An example is a bath, milk, book, a little singing and soothing for babies (make sure it is soothing and relaxing, singing ‘We will rock you’ will not help your little one soothe) and then bed.

 Interesting Fact

-It tasks 7 days/nights to Sleep Train a little one, unless your child is older and is not used to bedtime routine.
+It tasks 7 days/nights to Sleep Train a little one unless your child is older and is not used to the bedtime routine.
 So the sooner you start the sooner the healthy sleep associations will take place.

 Helpful Links